Vl4d1s/Vl4d1s/README.md

 </p>

+Hey guys 👋 , My name is Vladis.<br/>

+My #1 talent is to understand the behind-the-scenes technologies I use daily.
+My #2 talent is to use it to solve problems.
+#3 is surrounding myself with the people to help make #1 and #2 happen.

+Ever since I can remember, I've always been interested in what's happening behind the scenes of technologies I learned as part of my SE degree or in industry.
+As a result, I spend hours in my free time on documentation, behind-the-scenes courses, and articles to understand these technologies in depth.

+The best way to solve problems begins with the basic familiarity of advanced concepts in daily technologies.
+So once I come to a good understanding, I like to write, share and explain these technologies simply through diagrams and examples of code.

 My work experience and studies allowed me to hone a wealth of skills across the SDLC, as I was immersed in the planning, analysis, design, testing, implementation, and maintenance of various systems, tools, and products, both as part of my work and independently.
 In this sense, I developed a passion for writing clean, high-quality code.

 I have an excellent understanding of advanced JavaScript concepts such as asynchronous programming, closures, ES6 features, In-depth prototype concepts, this binding, and OOP.